Kâni Karaca

 Kâni Karaca (1 March 1930 – 29 May 2004) was a Turkish performer of religious and non-religious musical works.
-Born in a village of Karataş, Adana, Turkey, he became blind when he was just two-month old due to an accident.
+Born in the village of Karataş, Adana, Turkey, he became blind when he was just two months old due to an accident.
 He memorized the Quran in elementary school.
 He came to Istanbul in 1950.
 He worked with Sadettin Heper, and learned religious and nonreligious music from him.

 Karaca was married and had three children.
 He died of cancer at his home in Fatih, Istanbul, on 29 May 2004 at the age of 74.
-Next day he was buried in the Edirnekapı cemetery after the funeral prayers in the Fatih mosque.
+The following day, he was buried in the Edirnekapı cemetery after the funeral prayers in the Fatih mosque.